nuxeo/nuxeo/README.md

 ### Other applications

-There are a lot of other useful addons (see <https://github.com/nuxeo/>) and applications available from the [Nuxeo Marketplace](http://marketplace.nuxeo.com/).
+There are a lot of other useful addons (see <http://nuxeo.github.io>) and applications packages available from the [Nuxeo Marketplace](http://marketplace.nuxeo.com/).

 Addons are manually built and deployed on the target server.